abitalright/ELK_Stack/README.md

 We have installed the following Beats on these machines:

-- Data Successful - Filebeat
+- Data Successful - Filebeat (see PNG)
-- Data Successful - Metricbeat
+- Data Successful - Metricbeat (see PNG)

 These Beats allow us to collect the following information from each machine:

-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+-one collects logs and one collects metrics/performance

 ### Using the Playbook